I live in Wichita Falls,Tx with my overly tolerant wife. I attended Texas A&M (talk slow - I'll catch up). I love cars & fast motorcycles.

 So, next time you are car shopping, take a minute and look at all the information that is provided.
 If you are concerned about emissions there is great comparative information right there.
 Are gas costs more important to you?
 Well, they are there and presented in different formats to give you multiple tools to use in comparing various models.
 Is safety number one on your priorities?
 The various test results are there and presented in an easy one-star to five-star system, that can be used in determining which car or truck is right for you.

-I personally think it is great that the information is right there on the window.
+I personally think it is great that the information is right there in the window.
 The internet is awesome and provides an endless amount of information.
 That information takes time to locate and may not be in a form that is usable for comparisons between vehicles.
-With the window sticker you have immediate access to information that is presented in a standard format.
+With the window sticker, you have immediate access to information that is presented in a standard format.
 That is good for you.
 Although if they keep adding things to the sticker, sooner or later it will cover the whole side of the car.

 And just for fun, why not ask your salesperson to see the Monroney sticker.
 It might give you a good indicator as to how long that salesperson has been in the business.
 It will also tell them right from the start that you know something about cars and the buying process.